 Food starch*, gelatinized starch, modified starch, modified food starch, vegetable starch

 Hydrolyzed vegetable protein (HVP)

 Soy sauce, shoyu, tamari, teriyaki sauce

 Textured vegetable protein

 *Unless otherwise stated on the food label, the single word “starch” in an ingredient list means corn starch.
 Starches from other sources should be designated by some non-misleading term that indicates the source of such starch, for example, “wheat starch.”
-See: Starches Common or Usual Names (FDA)

 **Wheat-free and gluten-free oats can be found from special suppliers.

 BOTANICAL NAMES OF WHEAT (SOMETIMES FOUND IN PERSONAL CARE PRODUCTS)